 When parents and grandparents buy books for their children, it is often based on trust and respect for an author.
 Likewise, librarians and teachers have trusted writers they look to for valuable reading material for young adults and children.
 A strong children’s author brand is therefore significantly valuable and enduring.
 If you would like to make writing your full-time career, author branding is paramount.
 Books that are written as a series, groups of titles around similar or related topics, or characters that appear in multiple stories are ideal.

 Creative Marketing Tactics Often Drive the Best Results

 Especially if your work is children’s fiction, in the beginning, it may take both creative and time-honored tactics to gain you visibility.
 Many authors begin the process by focusing only on coverage in the largest national and international media.
 While it is a worthy goal, it may not be the most productive way to begin.
 The concept of working your way up from small local media to regional outlets and finally to national media is the best approach.
 It also creates excellent opportunities to hone your skills for media interviews.

 Local newspapers, news websites, and radio stations often have a natural interest in local and regional authors.
 Local media coverage becomes pitch material for regional and national media later on.
 Links to the coverage also are excellent content for your book and author website and as posts to your social media accounts.
-As you gather more over time, you’ll develop a platform that is helpful to gain the interest of producers and writers at much larger media.
+As you gather more over time, you’ll develop a platform that is helpful to gain the interest of producers and writers in much larger media.
 Even podcasts can be valuable because you never know who is listening – and producers for larger shows can refer to them for a sample of your abilities as an interview guest.